Skip to main content

 Where should couples stay in Munich?

-Couples often enjoy Altstadt-Lehel, Schwabing, Haidhausen, and some elegant central streets near the old core.
+Couples often enjoy Altstadt-Lehel, Schwabing, Haidhausen, Isarvorstadt, and some elegant central streets near the old core.
 These districts combine atmosphere, dining, attractive walking routes, and a strong city-break feel.

 The old-town side around Viktualienmarkt and parts of the broader central area are among the best choices in Munich for food and traditional beer-hall atmosphere because they combine dining, local culture, and strong hotel access.